joergschwarzwaelder/hhc2023/Objective-19/README.md

   }
 }
 ```
-As the vault URI differs from https://managent.azure.
+As the vault URI differs from "https://managent.azure.com/" (which is the validity scope of the current Bearer token), we need to head again to Alabaster's SSH host to generate a new Bearer token for the scope "https://vaul.azure.netJWT